GiovanniBussi/macports-ci/README.md

 Ccache could be used to significantly speed up your builds, especially if you build similar sources multiple times.
 However, notice that it will add an initial slowdown to install ccache itself.
 This would be more significant if you install on a non-default prefix, such that ccache itself (and its required libraries) are installed from source.
 Thus, using ccache is not recommended when building on non-default prefix.

-In case you want to enable ccache to be available to `port install` commands, you should modify your `.travis.yml` file following these instructions.
-First, add the following command at the beginning of the configuration file
+In case you want to enable ccache to be available to `port install` commands, you should modify your workflow following these instructions.
+First, add the following step:

 ````
-cache:
-  directories:
-  - $HOME/.macports-ci-ccache
+  - uses: actions/cache@v2
+    with:
+        path: ~/.macports-ci-ccache
+        key: ccache-macports-${{ github.sha }}
+        restore-keys: ccache-macports-
 ````

-This will inform Travis-ci that there is a directory to be cached.
+This will inform GitHub Actions that there is a directory to be cached.
 Then, add the following command after you installed MacPorts and before executing `port install` commands:

     - source macports-ci ccache

-This will install ccache, retrieve the cache, and make sure ccache is used for compiling further packages.  Finally, add the following command after you executed the relevant `port install` commands:
+This will install ccache, retrieve the cache, and make sure ccache is used for compiling further packages.
+Finally, add the following command after you executed the relevant `port install` commands:

     - source macports-ci ccache --save

-This will store the ccache cache in a place where it can be seen by Travis-ci.
+This will store the ccache cache in a place where it can be seen by GitHub Actions.

-Notice that caching the `$HOME/.ccache` directory as explained in [this page](https://docs.travis-ci.com/user/caching/) is not required nor sufficient.

 Executing the script in the old way
 -------------------